Notes on the Geography of Australia: Central Perth 2

 Oldham had a busy year in 1905: he designed this place, too.
 It originally sold musical instruments but is now Perth's best bookshop.
 Apperly calls it a stylistic mix of classical and gothic elements.

 A successful miner, John De Baun, built what was the lavish Palace Hotel in 1895; it's now the forecourt of BankWest.
 Perth has a fine collection of savaged facades.
 Oops: typo!
-You know I meant "salvaged."
+I meant "salvaged."

 Here's another.
 That's the erstwhile Newspaper House on the left.
 It was the home of The West Australian, but now it's the facade of BHP's Brookfield Place.
 (The building on the right, also from 1932, housed Royal Insurance.)

 Time moves on, but clocks don't necessarily.
 The paper's still in business a couple of miles away in a building so boring it's invisible.

 Looks like a church, but this is the old Perth Boys' School, from 1854.
 Since then, it's been a library, the offices of the National Trust of Western Australia, and a restaurant.
 Brookfield Place rises behind the camera and dwarfs the school.
 At least the school's not chopped back to a wall.

 Here's what's left of the old Pensioners' Barracks, built in the 1860s in a partnership between the Imperial Establishment and the Public Works Department.
 Everything else was demolished in 1966 to make way for the Mitchell Freeway.

 View from the other side.
 That would be QV.1 or Quo Vadis 1 on the left.